 If you feel pain or discomfort, gently break the suction by inserting your finger into the corner of your baby’s mouth and reposition them.

-Consistently checking the latch helps prevent soreness and guarantees your baby is getting enough milk.
-Stay patient and attentive during each feeding session.
+Watch for active sucking and swallowing throughout the feed.
+If the latch slips or becomes shallow, pause and re-adjust.
+Checking the latch consistently helps prevent soreness and makes sure your baby is getting enough milk.
+Stay patient with yourself during each session.

 When to Seek Help From a Lactation Consultant

-4. You feel overwhelmed or anxious about breastfeeding, affecting your bond with your baby.
+- You feel overwhelmed or anxious about breastfeeding in a way that’s affecting your bond with your baby.

 Frequently Asked Questions